Paleo-Tethys Ocean: History

 Image of Paleo-Tethys Ocean, before the Cimmerian Plate moved north, which made the ocean close, the Paleo-Tethys Ocean closed off about 180 mya. ~290 mya (Early Permian).

 The Cimmerian plate starts to move northward, closing the Paleo-Tethys Ocean, while the Tethys Ocean begins to open from the south. ~249 mya (Permian-Triassic boundary).

 The Paleo-Tethys Ocean began to form when back-arc spreading separated the European Hunic terranes from Gondwana in the late Ordovician, to begin moving toward Euramerica (also known as the Old Red Sandstone Continent) in the north.
 In the process, the plate under the Rheic Ocean between Euramerica and the European Hunic terranes subducted and rifts in this plate resulted in the formation of a small Rhenhercynian Ocean which lasted until Late Carboniferous time.

-In the Early Devonian, the eastern part of Paleo-Tethys opened up, when the Asiatic Hunic terranes, including the North and South China microcontinents, moved northward.
+In the Early Devonian, the eastern part of the Paleo-Tethys opened up, when the Asiatic Hunic terranes, including the North and South China microcontinents, moved northward.

 These events caused Proto-Tethys Ocean to shrink until the Late Carboniferous, when the Chinese blocks collided with Siberia.
 In the Early Carboniferous however, a subduction zone developed south of the European Hunic terranes consuming Paleo-Tethys oceanic crust.

 Gondwana started moving north, and in the process the western part of the Paleo-Tethys would close.

 In the Carboniferous continental collision took place between the Old Red Sandstone Continent and the European Hunic terrane, in North America this is called the Alleghenian orogeny, in Europe the Variscan orogeny.
 The Rheic Ocean had completely disappeared, and the western Paleo-Tethys was closing.

 By the Late Permian, the small elongated Cimmerian plate (today's crust of Turkey, Iran, Tibet and parts of South-East Asia) broke away from Gondwana (now part of Pangaea).
 South of the Cimmerian continent a new ocean, the Tethys Ocean, was created.
 By the Late Triassic, all that was left of the Paleo-Tethys Ocean was a narrow seaway.

-In the Early Jurassic epoch, as part of the Alpine Orogeny, the oceanic crust of the Paleo-Tethys subducted under the Cimmerian plate, closing the ocean from west to east.
+In the Early Jurassic epoch, as part of the Cimmerian Orogeny, the oceanic crust of the Paleo-Tethys subducted under the Cimmerian plate, closing the ocean from west to east.
 A last remnant of Paleo-Tethys Ocean might be an oceanic crust under the Black Sea.
 (Anatolia, to the sea's south, is a part of the original Cimmerian continent that formed the southern boundary of the Paleo-Tethys.)

 The Paleo-Tethys Ocean sat where the Indian Ocean and Southern Asia are now located.
 The Equator ran the length of the sea, giving it a tropical climate.
 The shores and islands probably supported dense coal forests.